ghostkcleung/tft_framework/tft_implement/src/ILI9486_SPI_18BIT.md

 # Add support ESP32 with ILI9486 18-Bit

 The ILI9488 SPI 18-Bit(6-6-6 Color) has implemented.
-It support for ESP32 only temporary (Basically it should be support all of MCU which have SPI).
-I will do it for other in the future.
+It support for ESP32 only temporary.
+(Basically it should be support all of MCU which have SPI.
+I will do it for other in the future.)
 The ILI9488 is support the 18bit color mode only.
 It need to transfer 3 bytes per pixel.

 YouTube Demo: https://youtu.be/k89JIES1duM